Manage your claim online click here

 - If you have suffered a recent family bereavement.

-- The maximum period that a benefit claim can be backdated is either 3 months or 6 months, dependant on whether the benefit claimant is of pension age, from the date we receive the backdate request.
+- The maximum period that a benefit claim can be backdated is either 3 months or 6 months, dependent on whether the benefit claimant is of pension age, from the date we receive the backdate request.

 Can I get any extra help?

 If your housing benefit doesn't cover all of your rent, you may be entitled to a discretionary housing payment.
 Discretionary housing payments are paid from a limited fund, and nobody is guaranteed to be entitled - each claimant's circumstances are taken into account when deciding if they are eligible or not.
 Further information can be found at the Discretionary Housing Payments page (follow the link).